The Magus, QBL, Sphinx, Tarot Knights

 To summarize, we can say that tarot Knights represent a spontaneous reaction to phenomena expressed according to their specific elemental classification of personality.

-QBL, Chokmah and the Grade of Magus
+QBL, Chokmah, and the Grade of Magus

 Introduction

-In this short treatise my aim is to provide a concise and understandable overview of the mechanics and formula for what is known in Western Magical Circles as the grade of Magus.
+In this short treatise, my aim is to provide a concise and understandable overview of the mechanics and formula for what is known in Western Magical Circles as the grade of Magus.

-Let me emphasize, this grade is earned through one’s participation in life’s theatre and is not strictly or necessarily dependent upon membership of groups and may or may not include academic study.
+Let me emphasize, that this grade is earned through one’s participation in life’s theatre and is not strictly or necessarily dependent upon membership of groups and may or may not include academic study.

-The Magus represents a formula for self dependency, it is a “state of mind” exemplified in Homer’s Odyssey through Odysseus becoming progressively more dependent upon himself.
+The Magus represents a formula for self-dependency, it is a “state of mind” exemplified in Homer’s Odyssey through Odysseus becoming progressively more dependent upon himself.

 Tarot Magus and the Odyssey